daniel-falk/python-app-on-axis-camera/README.md

 ### Build the development environment

 This is the slowest step, we will now do a multi stage *docker* build where the first step is emulated and installs the binary distributions, including *python*.
 In the second stage the *python* related headers are copied to the SDK image.
 ```bash
 make build-docker
 ```

-We can now deploy the *python* interpreter to the *NFS* where the camera can access it:
+We can now deploy the *python* interpreter to the *NFS* where the camera can access it.
+If you want to deploy it to the SD-card instead you can export the variable
+`export DEPLOY_TO=sd_card` before running the following commands.
+You will also need to remount the SD-card as executable by running the command `make mount-exec`.
 ```bash
 make deploy-python
 ```